My TS4 challege: Update

 The Runaway Teen adds an extra challenge regarding who your sim can interact with: only children and teenagers.
 The roleplaying reasoning behind avoiding young adults, adults, and elders is that they will report you to the authorities.

 As per the "the community wants to help" option from the Homeless challenge, if you can befriend 5 sims, the community will build you "an ugly shack with the cheapest furniture available: a fridge, counters, toilet, sink, shower, dining table and chairs, sofa and a couple of single beds.
 NO stoves, skill objects, TVs, computers, fancy decorations etc".
-To match the Runaway Teen, I decided that I'd have to befriend specifically 5 teens, since children are way less likely to have the means to help put together the shelter.
-For my shack-shelter I used the Homeless Joe's Paradise from the gallery and I decided that, as an additional challenge, my sim could save up the $7220 needed to actually move there and make it their new permanent lot.
+To match the Runaway Teen, I decided that I'd have to befriend specifically 5 teens since children are way less likely to have the means to help put together the shelter.
+For my shack-shelter, I used the Homeless Joe's Paradise from the gallery and I decided that, as an additional challenge, my sim could save up the $7220 needed to actually move there and make it their new permanent lot.

-I decided that there is a group of adults my sim could interact with - the stall merchants around the world and at festivals.
+I decided that there was a group of adults my sim could interact with - the stall merchants around the world and at festivals.
 Why?
 Because if instead of buying something yourself you always ask a friend to go there and purchase it for you, people start to get suspicious.

-Another decision I made was that, after my sim had their phone and could finally accept calls and messages, they were free to accept going out or visiting someone, but they could never accept to have friends (or classmates) over to their lot until they actually had a proper house (aka, their dream home, not the Joe house), in order for other sims not to find out they are homeless.
+Another decision I made was that, after my sim had their phone and could finally accept calls and messages, they were free to accept going out or visiting someone, but they could never accept having friends (or classmates) over to their lot until they actually had a proper house (aka, their dream home, not the Joe house), in order for other sims not to find out they are homeless.
 The exception here would be the 5 teens who will help build the shack ('cause how would they help you without knowing?)

-The Rags to Riches adds additional challenges such as getting a boyfriend/girlfriend, getting married, and starting your own family.
-As much as I liked the extra challenge, I had no plans of getting my sim married; however, I did want to try to play with some kids (babies, toddlers or children) in the lot as well, for the extra challenge - but I didn't want to simply adopt them, 'cause I didn't want them to become part of my family.
+The Rags to Riches adds additional challenges such as getting a boyfriend/girlfriend, getting married and starting your own family.
+As much as I liked the extra challenge, I had no plans of getting my sim married; however, I did want to try to play with some kids (babies, toddlers, or children) in the lot as well, for the extra challenge - but I didn't want to simply adopt them, 'cause I didn't want them to become part of my family.
 As such, I decided to use the foster family mod instead The plan is to foster a cat or kitten while my sim is still a teen and later on start to foster children as well.

 modified "starter house Fresh"